drimweb/docs/overview/creating-your-first-task.md

-# Who will benefit from dDimWeb?
+# Who will benefit from dRimWeb?

-{% hint style="info" %}
-**Good to know:** your product docs aren't just a reference of all your features! use them to encourage folks to perform certain actions and discover the value in your product.
-{% endhint %}
+dRimWeb aims to create public goods in Web3 and Metaverse, therefore public will benefit from the project.
+With the DAO Economics, the contributors, DAO members will also benefit from the project.